xiaolei-lab/SIMER/README.md

 SP <- phenotype(SP)
 ```

-## Generate phenotype using "AD" model
+## Generate phenotype using AD model
 **[back to top](#contents)**

 In an "***AD***" model, **```SIMER```** considers ***A***dditive effect and ***D***ominant effect as genetic effect.
 Users should prepare ***A***dditive ***QTN*** effect and ***D***ominant ***QTN*** effect in the ***Annotation data*** to generate an ***A***dditive ***I***ndividual effect and ***D***ominant ***I***ndividual effect. ***A***dditive and ***D***ominant single-trait simulation is displayed as follows: